TheoShah04/FPGA_Accelerator/maths-accelerator/ProjectLog.md

 ### 05/06/24
 * Passed testbench for the rayMarcher module
 * Worked on the rayGen module and further discussed frame tearing/packing

+### 06/06/24
+* Passed testbench for the rayMarcher module
+* Worked on the rayGen module and further discussed frame tearing/packing

+### 07/06/24
+* Passed testbench for the rayMarcher module
+* Worked on the rayGen module and further discussed frame tearing/packing

+### 08/06/24
+* Passed testbench for the rayMarcher module
+* Worked on the rayGen module and further discussed frame tearing/packing